fChristenson/My-life-as-a-programmer/README.md

 > What are you sick of seeing in software developer resumes?

 > Should I Learn Swift or Cross Platform?

-> What is so wrong with TDD?

-> What is incremental development?

-> What is DDD?

-> Should I take a job as a remote Java developer?

 > Should I become a Salesforce developer?